vloth/embrio/typescript/ports-and-adapters/README.md

 ### Design

-A typescript *functional-ish* implementation of the hexagonal architecture
+A *type safe functional* implementation of the hexagonal architecture in typescript

 ![ports & adapters](./docs/ports-and-adapters.png)